 The interesting sounds the Cranes make gets fairly loud.

-(If your browser setup will not play the video above, use this link. + also can check out some of our other Nebraska Travels video clips in the "From user" area to lower right.)
+(If your browser setup will not play the video above, use this link. + also usually can check out some of our other Nebraska Travels video clips in the "From user" area to lower right.)

 Another Sandhill Crane Migration Video of Cranes coming in to roost on the Platte River.
 This one is taken from a Rowe Sanctuary & Audubon Center Viewing Blind on the south edge of the Platt River close to the water.
 Taken at Sunset in March, 2009.
 (Also see new Sunset photo below)

 -- To 1.39 min Sandhill Cranes Video hosted at YouTube.
+Again, have your volume turned up for the unusual sounds of the Cranes.

 Sandhill Crane Video Facts: The annual Spring Sand hill Crane Migration through Nebraska will see about 500,000 Cranes stop over sometime between late February and mid April on the Platte River southwest of Grand Island Nebraska and southeast of Kearney, NE.
 They will stay for about 3 - 4 weeks to feed in the cornfields during the day and roost in the shallow waters of the Platte River at night before heading on north to Canada, Alaska, and even Siberia.
 This video is of several thousand Sand hill Crane birds flying in at about sunset from feeding in the nearby cornfields to roost on the Platte River for the night.
 The unusual and hard to describe "warbling - bugling" noise you can hear in the video gets VERY loud as more and more of the Sand hill cranes fly in to take up their spots in the shallow protective waters of the Platte River southwest of Grand Island, NE.
 An average Sandhill Crane has a wingspan of 5-6 feet, stands about 4.5 feet tall, and weighs about 12 pounds.
 They usually mate for life when they are between 3 and 6 years old after a lengthy courtship that includes some very elaborate and unusual "dances."
 Video was taken from a high blind overlooking the river when wind was blowing 25-30 MPH - which you can sometimes hear. |

 See this link for the seasonal Rowe Sanctuary "Crane Cam" located near the Rowe Sanctuary and Audubon Center south of Gibbon and east of Kearney, NE.
-Live streaming Video of the Sandhill Crane Migration at a popular Crane overnight bird "roosting spot" on the Platte River provided by the Rowe Sanctuary and National Geographic Magazine.
+Live streaming Video of the Sandhill Cranes Migration at a popular Crane overnight bird "roosting spot" on the Platte River provided by the Rowe Sanctuary and National Geographic Magazine.
 The Live Video has sound.
 (You may have to install a Adobe Flash "plug-in" to watch depending on your Browser set-up -- Also, the Crane Cam is only active when the cranes are in the area, so you may have to watch past highlights or another Wildlife Cam.)
 Note that the best Viewing times are usually around Sunrise at 6 AM - 7:30 AM CST and around Sunset at 6 PM - 7:30 PM CST.

 This link is to a very interesting series of Video clips - "Kids and Cranes: What Cranes Do" which includes a Video of baby cranes being born and their early days, plus links to other videos of several aspects of the Sandhill Cranes behavior including their lifetime Mates and Family, unique "Voice," and unusual "Dancing" mating behavior.